Learning & Skills Platform

 With up to 5,000 employees, Dorset Council is responsible for a range of services which support local residents.
 Their previous Totara LMS with Learning Pool presented several challenges around employee engagement, ensuring compliance training was up to date and limited LMS functionality.
 The team at Dorset Council needed a more modern approach to learning and development, one that would provide a better return on investment and give their employees an engaging user experience.

-THRIVE LXP was the answer
+THRIVE Learning and Skills Platform was the answer

 “Our old system was very much a one size fits all approach, we wanted to move towards a much more modern, user-friendly learning platform.
 We did a lot of market research and THRIVE LXP was the most intuitive.